Hazara virus

-In 1954 the Hazara orthonairovirus, one of the 34 tick-borne viruses of the genus Orthonairovirus, was discovered in Pakistan in the Ixodes tick native to that region.
+In 1954 the Hazara virus, one of the 34 tick-borne viruses of the genus Orthonairovirus, was discovered in Pakistan in the Ixodes tick native to that region.
 Today this virus is studied in mice in an attempt to develop treatments for the highly pathogenic Crimean-Congo Hemorrhagic Fever virus.

 Characteristics

-The Hazara orthonairovirus is part of the genus Orthonairovirus of the Bunyavirales order of viruses, which are an order of enveloped negative-stranded RNA viruses with a genome split into three parts—Small (S), Middle (M) and Large (L).
+Hazara virus is part of the genus Orthonairovirus of the Nairoviridae family of viruses, which are a family of enveloped negative-stranded RNA viruses with a genome split into three parts—Small (S), Middle (M) and Large (L).
 The L RNA segment encodes an RNA-dependent RNA polymerase (L protein), the M RNA segment encodes two surface glycoproteins (Gc and Gn), and the S RNA segment encodes a nucleocapsid protein (N).
 The three genomic RNA segments are encapsidated by copies of the N protein in the form of ribonucleoprotein (RNP) complexes.
 The N protein is the most abundant viral protein in Bunyaviridae virus particles and infected cells and, therefore, the main target in many serological and molecular diagnostics.

 Transmission

-Hazara orthonairovirus is spread by the Ixodes redikorzevi tick.
+Hazara virus is spread by the Ixodes redikorzevi tick.
 The tick is commonly found on an alpine vole inhabiting the Hazara District of Pakistan.

 Signs and symptoms

-Hazara orthonairovirus does not cause disease or symptoms in humans.
+Hazara virus does not cause disease or symptoms in humans.
 In laboratory mice, symptoms can mirror those of Crimean-Congo Hemorrhagic Fever virus.

 Diagnosis

-Diagnosis in rodents is made by detecting Hazara orthonairovirus antibodies in the serum.
+Diagnosis in rodents is made by detecting Hazara virus antibodies in the serum.